OliveroRNDev/E-commerce-Website/README.md

 In the admin section you can add/modify/delete products, with various sizes and colors, and also create categories and subcategories.
 Every category, and subcategory, has an image that can link to a website or page and in the homepage you can add specific products to highlight them( there is a specific page designed for that).
 When an user buys a product he can then enter a review for that specific product.
-There are many more features implemented in the website feel free to read up on it and ask question if you have any or suggest some modifications.
+There are many more features implemented in the website feel free to read up on it and ask questions if you have any or suggest some modifications.